-The authenticity of a control device can be verified by checking that a device can in fact perform a certain operation.
+The authenticity of an automation device, e.g., for industrial automation and control systems or industrial IoT, can be verified by checking that a device can in fact perform a certain operation.
 The device is given an instruction to perform a certain test operation.
 It is checked that the device can perform a certain computation on provided test data: The device is given a set of input parameters (test data) and has to provide the correct result that is a valid result of the computation.
 The computational function could be a cryptographic puzzle involving a secret.
 The functionality can be realized by software/firmware on the control device, by a programmable hardware (FPGA), or by a periphery device (e.g., separate signal processor or IO device).
 Furthermore, it can be verified that a device can act on the expected physical environment (proofing that it has control on a certain effect in the physical world).
 The effect is observed by a separate sensor device.
 In an embodiment, the separate sensor device may provide an assertion.

-Figure 3.
+Figure 5.
 Verification of Device Capability

-Fig. 3 shows a possible message exchange.
-The functional capability check is performed over a cryptographically authenticated communication link (e.g., transport layer security (TLS) protocol [25]).
+Fig. 5 shows a possible message exchange.
+The functional capability check is performed over a cryptographically authenticated communication link (e.g., transport layer security (TLS) protocol [31]).
 A device passes the authentication if both its cryptographic authentication is valid and its functional operation (FO) is verified successfully.
 For a successful attack, where a fake device is to be accepted, it is not sufficient that the attacker has access to the used cryptographic key.
 In addition, the attacker has to realize the expected functionality of the real device.

-An example for combining authentication and the property to control a specific environment can be given by the recently established letsencrypt [38] infrastructure.
+An example for combining authentication and the property to control a specific environment can be given by the recently established letsencrypt [45] infrastructure.
 Here, a (web)server applies for an X.509 certificate to be used for authentication in the context of https connections made to the web server.
 The certificate will be issued once the server can prove that it controls the domain it is requesting a certificate for.
 The proof is provided by putting dedicated information onto a random address in the applying servers address space.
 If this information can be retrieved externally, the proof of control is provided.

-III.
+IV.
 COMBINED DEVICE AUTHENTICATIONS